 The Port Scanner displays an assortment of ports that you select, by scanning through each connection for a specified period of time.
 You can launch a KVM connection to any port shown in the scanner.
-The Port Scanner can also save target snapshots to an external USB device, when enabled.
+The Port Scanner can also save target snapshots to an external USB device or network storage, when enabled.
 This is useful for forensic or surveillance purposes.
-See Port Scanner Settings (on page 175) for details on configuration and user privilege.
+See Port Scanner Settings (on page 180) for details on configuration and user privilege.